Disappearance of Claudia Lawrence: Original investigation

 Later in September, detectives made a search of an area of the University of York campus.
-In October, NYP revealed they were looking for the driver of a "rusty white van" who was seen trying to talk to women on Lawrence's route to work in the days before she disappeared.
 On 24 March 2010, NYP began searching areas of Heslington in York, based on new information received "in the last few days".
-On 24 March, land near to a children's play area, near a muddy farm track, was searched, and on 25 March the search was relocated to a field near to the university, an area of land which is bordered by a playing field and student accommodation.
+They searched land adjacent to a children's play area, near a muddy farm track, and the following day, relocated to a field near to the university, an area of land which is bordered by a playing field and student accommodation.
 Nothing of significance was discovered.
 The search at Heslington was later considered to have been prompted by hoax information.

-Galloway indicated that the probable explanation for Lawrence's disappearance lay in her lifestyle, principally in the "complexity and mystery" of her relationships with men.
+NYP reported that Lawrence may have engaged in a series of "covert" relationships with men, some of whom were married or in other relationships.
+They urged any such people to come forward with information, or risk having their adultery exposed.
+Galloway indicated that the probable explanation for Lawrence's disappearance lay in her lifestyle, principally in the "complexity and mystery" of these relationships.
 The investigation centred around construction of a "rogue's gallery" of the men she had been involved with.
 One Sky News journalist stated, "Claudia apparently lived a significant part of her life in secret.
 For a privately educated daughter of a country solicitor, Claudia had some unusual acquaintances and this remains the only missing person case where I have been warned off or threatened—not once but twice".
+Lawrence's father, Peter, disagreed with the views of his daughter's lifestyle.
+He said Claudia regularly saw her parents and Suzy Cooper and he had met most of her partners, adding that this, combined with long working hours would have left her little time to form a relationship with anyone else.
+The conflicting views between her family, local residents and the press exacerbated the investigation.

 The general finding which emerged from the original enquiry was that Lawrence had probably been abducted and murdered shortly after leaving home on 19 March.
-It was considered likely that her killer was a local man known to her.
+The killer was likely to be somebody that she knew.